-No penalties have currently been collected to offset assessments for 2025.
+WECC collected \$4,400 to offset assessments for 2025.
 Penalty collections between 2024 and 2025 have decreased over \$10 million, which is a major contributor to the increase in assessments in 2025.

 Allocation Method: Penalty monies collected and released to offset assessments are allocated to the following Statutory Programs: